 Muriatic acid does work good for cleaning concrete (if you know how to use it safely).
 There's just too many other good concrete cleaners out there to have to use this stuff.

-It is, TSP is a very good, heavy duty, concrete cleaner.
+Tri-Sodium Phosphate, or TSP, is a very good, heavy duty, concrete cleaner.
 It's great for removing grease, oil, and stubborn dirt stains.